proplot-dev/proplot/docs/create.rst

 Shared axes
 -----------
-This feature is demonstrated in the :ref:`teaser`.
+This feature is demonstrated in the :ref:`examples`.

 Smarter subplot layout
 ----------------------